 I recommend getting a bulk creatine monohydrate supplement.
 Everything else is just marketing hype and not worth the extra price.

-I hope you will find my remedies useful and that they will resolve your nocturnal leg cramps.
-If you have any questions don’t hesitate to contact me in the comments section below.
+I hope you found these remedies useful and that they will resolve your nocturnal leg cramps.
+If you have any questions you can leave them in the comments section below and I’ll get back to you.

 - Go buy a bottle of mineral water and drink it well before bed so you don’t have to wake to go to the bathroom